 Responsibilities relating to academic quality shall be determined by Academic Board annually, or from time to time in response to identified needs and/or at the request of Council.

-The makeup of the Academic Board, its Committees, terms of reference, membership and operation is set out in the Academic Committee Handbook and reviewed annually.
+The makeup of the Academic Board, its Committees, terms of reference, membership and operation will be reviewed annually.

 3.0 Academic Strategy